siavashk/siavashk.github.io/_posts/2018-9-5-is-getting-a-phd-worth-it.md

 ---
 layout: post
-title: "Is getting a PhD worth it?"
+title: "Is Getting a PhD Worth It?"
 comments: true
 ---
 ## Introduction